RashmitShrestha/gmo/ProjectDocument.md

 ### Filling In - I was there when something lacked.

 A large part of taking the lead is to be able to support everyone in their team, no matter their need.
 So I helped with a multitude of tasks during my time as the producer, which included helping design GUIs, implementing the skill tree, coding the combat and elemental system, and helping out with any other requests and tasks set by my team.
-I believe most of my time and effort was spent on this, as my focus on the and individual needs helped create a final piece that we can all be proud of!
+I believe most of my time and effort was spent on this, as my focus on the individual needs helped create a final piece that we can all be proud of!
+All of my contributions that differ from my main and sub roles will be in the "Other Contributions" section.

 ![Filling In](<ProjectDocument Images/discord_filling_in.png>)